ssbc/ssb-meta-feeds/README.md

 - `feedformat` - the feed format ("classic" or "bendybutt-v1" are current options)
 - `seed` - the data from which is use to derive the `keys` and `id` of this feed.
 - `keys` - cryptographic keys used for signing messages published by this feed (see [ssb-keys])
-- `recps` - an Array of recipients who the meta-feed announcement was encrpted to
+- `recps` - an Array of recipients who the metafeed announcement was encrypted to
 - `metadata` - object containing additional data

 NOTES: